 What to look for in a waterproof jacket for cycling

-The ideal solution, therefore, is a cycling jacket that combines being waterproof with being breathable, which is a difficult — but by no means impossible — balance to strike.
-Some garments manage it by using advanced materials; others solve the problem by incorporating vents into their designs.
+The ideal solution, therefore, is a cycling jacket that combines being waterproof with breathability, which is difficult, but by no means impossible.
+Some garments manage it by using advanced materials, others solve the problem by incorporating vents into their designs.

-Aside from being both waterproof and breathable, it’s worth seeking out a jacket that packs down into a tiny package that’s easily pocketable.
-A garment that can be stowed in a jersey pocket, saddlebag or rucksack can be conveniently carried with you at all times.
-Better still, if the rain stops, you can take it off and put it away rather than be forced to keep wearing it long after it’s done its job.
+Aside from being waterproof and breathable, it’s worth seeking out a jacket that packs down into a tiny package that’s easy to stow.
+Better still, if the rain stops, you can take it off and put it away rather than keep wearing it long after it’s done its job.

 How waterproof fabrics work

-Waterproof fabrics are pretty amazing, and they work in one of two ways; either they are multi-layer laminate fabrics or regular woven fabrics that get a DWR (durable water repellent) treatment designed to keep water out.
+Waterproof fabrics are either multi-layer laminate fabrics or regular woven fabrics that get a DWR treatment designed to keep water out.
 While both achieve the same goal, they work slightly differently.

 The treatment does not inhibit breathability because it doesn’t fill the gaps between the fibres, instead it bonds the individual fibres to help the garment shed water and prevent saturation.

-DWR treatments are able to shed water because they increase the contact angle of moisture on a fabric by forcing a water droplet to maintain its surface tension; so when you see water beading on a fabric, the DWR is hard at work.
+DWR treatments shed water because they increase the contact angle of moisture on a fabric by forcing a water droplet to maintain its surface tension; so when you see water beading on a fabric, the DWR is hard at work.

-When the DWR is applied to a fabric it creates what are called micropegs or microspikes that protrude from the fibres and prevent water from spreading out, forcing it to form round droplets.
-These ‘beads’ of water slide off the fabric without having the opportunity to seep in.
+When the DWR is applied to a fabric it creates micropegs or microspikes that protrude from the fibres and prevent water from spreading out, forcing it to form beads that slide off the fabric without seeping in.